polymode/polymode/readme.md

   * Tested with Emacs 24.3.1
   * _Does not work in emacs devel._

 Some things still don't work as expected.
 For example:

    * To kill a polymode buffer you will have position the cursor in the base mode buffer.
    * Customization interface is not working as expected (an eieio bug) and is not tested.
+   * Indentation and font-lock is not always right and requires some more tweaking.
+This is especially true for complex modes like `c-mode`.

 ## Developing with Polymode